 Student Orgs & COVID-19 Resources

 At Elon, we intend to continue fostering a vibrant social climate through redesigned engaging events and through our student organization activities.
 Because our greatest concerns are the health and safety of our community, the University has put clear guidelines and expectations in place for all student organizations.
 Here you will find information on how the University-wide guidelines for all meetings, programs, and events on campus apply to student organizations.
 As a student organization leader, we ask that you embrace these new guidelines and familiarize yourself with all information outlined below.
-Throughout the fall, we will continue to review and adjust these guidelines and polices in response to an ever-changing environment.
+Throughout the semester, we will continue to review and adjust these guidelines and polices in response to an ever-changing environment.